 If any of the above is missing, it becomes difficult for the technician to accomplish their task.
 When using job scheduling software, the dispatcher has complete visibility into the technician’s skills and certifications, ensuring the right technician reaches the job location.

 Once the job is assigned to the technician, they have access to the service history and inventory information to execute a well-planned repair and get the job done on the first visit.
 The lesser repeat trips, the higher your customer satisfaction index.

 Managing customer expectations is an ongoing process, and giving your customer visibility into the technician’s arrival time is part of actively maintaining the customer relationship.

 Field services operations are dynamic; new service requests, emergency calls, and major breakdowns with customers are under contract.
 Even when a technician is assigned a job, there can be changes or reroutes to accommodate any traffic delays, road mishaps, or sick days.
 Accommodating all the changes makes things very uncertain.
 If the technician doesn’t reach the service location on the committed time, it results in an unhappy customer.

 With dynamic job scheduling, dispatchers can have real-time information from the field and effectively deal with uncertainties.
-Dispatchers have access to customers’ and technicians’ locations, including technicians who are on their way to the next service call.
+Dispatchers have access to customers’ and technicians’ locations, including technicians on their way to the next service call.
 They can instantly identify the nearest available technician or optimize another technician’s route to reach the customer on time.
-A dispatcher can efficiently manage a technician’s schedule to utilize any idle time and maximize service capacity.
-Live traffic information and estimates arrival times, give dispatchers an indication for any prospective delays, and ensure that all service commitments are met on time with the right technicians.
+A dispatcher can efficiently manage a technician’s schedule to utilize idle time and maximize service capacity.
+Live traffic information and estimates arrival times, give dispatchers an indication of any prospective delays, and ensure that all service commitments are met on time with the right technicians.